CES 2019 Transportation

 Crazy expensive vehicles that no one can afford are still cool.
 Furrian had a boat and an RV that everyone could drool over.
 Check out the pics in the gallery.
 Sorry the line to get on the boat was way too long, but I did get into the RV.
 Easy living, but parking could be an issue.

 There were a ton of autonomous vehicle concepts from manufactures and after-marketers.
 I thought Nvidia’s showcase was the most interesting given their recent revival of high performance computing hardware and processing.
-Its really a modular platform that is meant to be customized by manufacturers and includes the DRIVE software platform.
+It is a modular platform that can be customized by manufacturers and includes the DRIVE software platform.

-Roof mounted cameras and sensors feed data back into the CPU where it is processed and guides the vehicle.
+Data is fed from roof mounted cameras back into the CPU where it is processed and guides the vehicle.
 NVIDIA DRIVE AGX is the first commercially available level-2 platform.
 Its being licensed to a few Chinese car manufacturers.